TandonDevOps/IndraABM/profiler/README.md

 ## Types of Profilers
-* Deterministic Profilers - Tracing
+### Deterministic Profilers - Tracing

-* Statistical Profilers - Sampling
+A deterministic profiler places hooks in the code and traps every function call.
+This traces the program as it runs and gives a detailed running time for each function call.
+There is some CPU overhead as the CPU will have to run both the python code and the profiler code.
+Therefore the python program being profiled will run slightly slower while profiling than it would otherwise.
+One idiosyncrasy using the python profiler cProfile is that any c code from libraries will run at full speed but the python code will run around 30% slower than normal because of the profiler.
+That can cause a skew in the statistics that we need to be aware of.

-A deterministic profiler places hooks in your code and traps every call, tracing the program as it runs, giving detailed run times for each function.
-There is a bit of overhead, so the python program will run slightly slower while profiling.
-One idiosyncrasy using the python profiler cProfile is that the python code will run slower than usual, around 30% so, while any c code run from libraries will run without a slowdown.
-That can cause a skew in statistics that one needs to be aware of.
+### Statistical Profilers - Sampling

 Statistical profilers work by sampling the program's call stack at set intervals to keep track of how long different functions run.
 Because the statistical profiler runs in a separate process, it does not slow down the code being profiled.
 Also, because it is a seperate process it can be used in production settings to test running systems.
 Note, the profiler gives run time statistics, which will not be as accurate as deterministic profilers.

 ## cProfile - Tracing
-Build in to the standard python library.
-Docs:  https://docs.python.org/3/library/profile.html
+cProfile is build in to the standard python library.

 ### cProfile CLI example
-example of CLI execution of cProfile redirected into a file named info.log, sorted by filename and total time (tottime): `python -m cProfile -s filename -s tottime segregation.py > segregation.profile`
+An example of CLI execution of cProfile redirected into a file named info.log, sorted by filename and total time (tottime): `python -m cProfile -s filename -s tottime segregation.py > segregation.profile`

 Command Line arguments:
 -o output file